MBM Glossaries: People Management Skills Definition

 Concern and sympathy for the misfortunes of others.

-The certainty an individual has when he or she understand who he or she is.
+The certainty an individual has when they understand who they are.
 Also, what they can bring to the table.

 A conflict resolution strategy that a manager puts into place to allow for swift conflict resolution.
 In particular, it aims to understand the problem and the individuals involved to achieve a mutually agreeable outcome better.